 The Prince George's County Council passed the Burglar and Holdup Alarm Legislation, Section 9-130 through 141 (PDF) of the county code, on July 1, 1996 to reduce the amount of false alarms.
 False alarms often cause unnecessary safety risks to emergency responders as well as citizens during a response.
 The Prince George's County Police Department responded to over 77,000 burglar and holdup alarms in the year 2003.
 Over 98% of the alarms received were verified false.
 The Prince George's County Police, False Alarm Reduction Unit (FARU) has a goal to educate the public and reduce this amount.
 Reducing this number will free up resources needed by the Department in its Community Oriented Policing Program.
+You may contact the False Alarm Reduction Unit at 301-883-5465.

 Read more about Reasons for False Alarms.